yichizhang318/NLP_Search_Query_Recommendaiton/README.md

 The pipeline has been applied to Product Title, Product Description, and Search Queries.

 ## Models
-I chose to pick the words that appeared between 5% to 30% to be meaningful in TF-IDF vectorizor, and get a large sparse matrix.
+I chose to pick words that appeared between 5% to 30% frequency appeared in the entire corpus to be meaningful in TF-IDF vectorizor, and get a large sparse matrix.
 Therefore, I need to use a dimension reduction methodology to squeeze the matrix.
 After trying a few solutions, for product descriptions and product titles, **Non-negative Matrix Factorization (NMF)** combined with **Latent Dirichlet Allocation** gave me the most sensible clusterings.
 Regarding search queries, since there are limited product categories, I used **CorEx** to get lists of words that are closest to the anchors that I artificially manipulated.

 Text processing and Modeling codes can be found in [Product_description_processing.ipynb](./code/1-Product_description_processing.ipynb) and [Search_Relevance_Score.ipynb](./code/2-Search_Relevance_Score.ipynb).